-Paperhand Puppet Intervention Happiness Parade
+Paperhand Puppet Intervention Harvest Parade

 Come along on the magical journey through the festival!
-Bring your noisemakers and don your snazziest festival garb, and join Paperhand Puppet Intervention and the Bulltown Strutters in the Happiness Parade.
+Bring your noisemakers and don your snazziest festival garb, and join Paperhand Puppet Intervention and the Bulltown Strutters in the Harvest Parade.
 Stop by the Kids Tent from 11am-1pm beforehand to create wings, drums and shakers!
 Parade starts at the Kids Area, Saturday 2pm

-Spring Garden Forum
+Fall Garden Forum